RogoShum/SketchRender/src/main/java/rogo/sketch/render/MIGRATION_GUIDE.md

 ## Overview

-This guide explains the changes made to enable the legacy rendering mode and prepare for the new mesh-based three-stage pipeline.
+This guide explains the changes made to enable the legacy rendering mode and prepare for the new meshGroup-based three-stage pipeline.

 ## Changes Made